 These photos are from 2009.

-One of the really interesting things about this 2m repeater and its astronomical antenna gain, is it was very very very sensitive to band conditions once you got around 100 plus miles away.
+One of the really interesting things about this 2m repeater and its astronomical antenna gain, it is very very very sensitive to band conditions once you got around 100 plus miles away.
 If there was the slightest hint of a band lift, this repeater would shoot up the S meter in strength.
 Once it pegged at S9+30dB, it was time to start looking for band openings.
 Some times it would consistently swing in signal level from seconds to minutes, other times it would bottom out and disappear all together..

 This repeater could be reliably worked up-to 150 miles in each direction, with the potential for 300 mile separation between stations at the opposite ends of its coverage.
 Much of this is over less than ideal paths, not bad considering the repeater site is only 1309ft ASL.
 When band lifts are present the range would easily extend beyond this.